HFU-GMB-STEM/STEM3-course/docs/theory/Physical-Computing.md

 ## What products result from the application of physical computing?

 * Wearables
-* Smart home applications
+* Smart Home Applications
-* Intelligent toys
+* Intelligent Toys
-* Sensor based irrigation systems
+* Sensor Based Irrigation Systems
-* Mood lamps
+* Mood Lamps
 ...

 ### Here are some examples: